-The Ibersol Group has no significant interest-bearing assets, except for the Angolan State Treasury Bonds, whose interest is fixed and indexed to the US dollar.
-The group had Term Deposits amounting to 144 million euros on 31 December due to the sale of Burger King brand restaurants in 2022.
-The main interest rate risk comes from liabilities, namely long-term loans.
-Loans issued with variable rates expose the Group to cash flow risk associated with the interest rate and loans issued with fixed rates expose the group to fair value risk associated with the interest rate.
-The Group's policy, in longer maturity loans, is to fix interest rates up to 50% of the outstanding amount.
+The Group holds significant interest-bearing assets arising from Angolan Government Treasury Bonds denominated in US dollars and, in addition, term deposits amounting to €106 million as at 31 December, arising from the sale of Burger King-branded restaurants in 2022.
+These investments are spread across the largest banks operating in the Portuguese market and have maturities not exceeding 180 days.
+Whithout cash surpluses, the Group's primary interest rate risk would stem from liabilities, in particular long-term borrowings.
+Loans issued at variable rates expose the Group to cash flow risk associated to the interest rate, whereas loans issued at fixed rates expose the Group to fair value risk associated to the interest rate.
+The Group's policy for longer-term financing is to fix interest rates on up to 50% of the outstanding debt.